-At December 31, 2021, \$459.9 million (2020 - \$389.0 million) of cash and investments at fair value were on deposit with, or in trust accounts for the benefit of, various counterparties, including with respect to RenaissanceRe's letter of credit facilities.
-Of this amount, \$428.9 million (2020 - \$389.0 million) is on deposit with, or in trust accounts for the benefit of, U.S. state regulatory authorities and primarily relates to the Company's multi-beneficiary reinsurance trust ("MBRT") and multi-beneficiary reduced collateral reinsurance trust ("RCT").
+At December 31, 2022, \$471.5 million (2021 - \$459.9 million) of cash and investments at fair value were on deposit with, or in trust accounts for the benefit of, various counterparties, including with respect to RenaissanceRe's letter of credit facilities.
+Of this amount, \$453.3 million (2021 - \$428.9 million) is on deposit with, or in trust accounts for the benefit of, U.S. state regulatory authorities and primarily relates to the Company's multi-beneficiary reinsurance trust ("MBRT") and multi-beneficiary reduced collateral reinsurance trust ("RCT").
 See "Note 10.
-Statutory Requirements" for additional information regarding the letter of credit facilities.
+Statutory Requirements" for additional information regarding the Company's MBRT and RCT and "Note 12.
+Commitments and Contingencies" for additional information regarding the letter of credit facilities.